 The Accelerated Program is a non-thesis option designed specifically for students seeking a terminal master’s degree with the goal of becoming a board-certified clinical medical physicist.
-The degree follows our CAMPEP accredited program coursework.
+The degree follows our Commission on Accreditation of Medical Physics Education Programs (CAMPEP) accredited program coursework.

 Admissions